 Anna Moshier is the Manager of the Osher Lifelong Learning Institute at the University of Delaware in Dover, Lewes and Ocean View.
 She holds her B.S. in recreation and leisure studies from Temple University and her M.P.A. from the University of Delaware.
 She has been a volunteer coordinator for over 25 years.

 Anna is a member of the Girl Scouts U.S.A. and Henlopen Soccer Club.
-She lives in Lewes, Delaware with her husband, Jason and two teenage children, Mia and Ross.
+She lives in Lewes, Delaware with her husband, Jason.
+She has two children, Mia and Ross.

 Title(s): Assistant Director, Student Services, PCS-Academic Programs Department: PCS-Academic Programs (07410) Campus address: 208 UD Online Resource Center, Newark, DE 19716 Campus phone: 302-831-8843 Email:firstname.lastname@example.org